globocom/secDevLabs/owasp-top10-2021-apps/a5/vinijr-blog/README.md

 <img src="images/attack-1.png" align="center"/>

-Using [Burp Suite](https://portswigger.net/burp) proxy to intercept this request (POST to contact.php) reveals that the message is being built using an XML (if you need any help setting up your proxy you should check this [guide](https://support.portswigger.net/customer/portal/articles/1783066-configuring-firefox-to-work-with-burp)):
+Using [Burp Suite][Burp Suite] proxy to intercept this request (POST to contact.php) reveals that the message is being built using an XML (if you need any help setting up your proxy you should check this [guide][guide]:

 <img src="images/attack-2.png" align="center"/>

-To replicate this POST using [curl](https://curl.haxx.se/), create the following file `payload.xml`:
+To replicate this POST using [curl][curl], create the following file `payload.xml`:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>